pwsdc/pwsdc.github.io/content/posts/2023-08-05-14th-summer-meeting.md

     - eg, Code Linting, Linux Dual Boot, JavaScript, GitHub, Docker
 - Speeches by Alumni

-We asked Professor Chen about getting a faculty advisor from the CIT Program.
+We asked Professor Chen about getting a faculty advisor from the CIS program.
 He had suggested Professor Menon.
-None of the board had taken a class with her, but, prior to this meeting, we asked students from the CIT program about her and she was highly recommended.
+None of the board had taken a class with her, but, prior to this meeting, we asked students from the CIS program about her and she was highly recommended.
 The board has agreed to reach out to her.
 - Karl will email Professor Menon and CC Professor Chen

 Professor Chen suggested some additional speakers: